-For clients using any of our CIS services – we will be happy to explain the CIS process to you, and answer any CIS related queries at any time during the service term, over the phone or by e-mail.
+For clients using any of our CIS services – we will be happy to explain the CIS process to you, and answer any CIS queries at any time during the service term.

 We can liaise with the HMRC on your behalf if assigned as your agent.
 We can also advise you on other CIS and employment issues, such as moving from sub-contractors to employees.